tyadon/so-simple-theme/about.md

   credit: FLS.net
   creditlink: http://www.fls.net
 ---
-I am currently a second-year computer engineering student at RIT in Rochester, NY.
-I have a passion for great design, mobile technology, and exceptional user experience.
-I enjoy rock climbing, the outdoors, and The Black Keys.
-My hometown will always be Nashville, TN.
+I am currently a third-year computer engineering student at RIT in Rochester, NY.
+I am also pursuing a double minor in computer science and digital business.
+I have a passion for design, mobile, and exceptional user experience.
+My interests include rock climbing, the outdoors, and The Black Keys.

-My weapons of choice are Vim and Xcode 5.
-I speak fluent Java, Objective-C, Python, and I can carry a conversation in VHDL.

-My resume is available [here.](http://treyyadon.com/Resume.pdf)
+You can contact me at <richardfyadon@gmail.com>